 The Customer may require the Contractor to carry out any test and/or inspection not described in this Contract and the Contractor’s quality assurance and quality control program furnished and accepted pursuant to Clause 10.10 and in applicable standards, provided that such test and/or inspection does not impede the progress of the Work and/or the Contractor’s performance of its other obligations under the Contract, and provided further that the Contractor’s reasonable ; costs and expenses incurred in the carrying out of such test and/or inspection shall be reimbursed to the Contractor by the Customer.

+In the course of the performance of the design, engineering and procurement work executed under this Contract, the Customer’s Representative will conduct engineering, operability and safety audits to assist the Contractor in performance of its responsibilities and obligations hereunder.
+The engineering, operability and safety audits will address, but will not necessarily be limited to, the quality and completion status of engineering, procurement and delivery of Materials, equipment and works, and the construction and operating plant safety.
+The audits will be conducted at the office location(s) where the Contractor performs the relevant design, engineering and procurement work and/or at the Site.
+The engineering, operability and safety audits shall not relieve the Contractor of any of the responsibilities and obligations under this Contract.

 LABOUR

 The Contractor shall make its own arrangements for the engagement of all labour, local or otherwise, and save insofar as the Contract otherwise provides, for the transport, housing, feeding and payment thereof.